 St. Joseph's School has two designated parking lots for visitors and volunteers.
 Visitors and volunteers who park their vehicles between 7:00am and 4:00pm to enter the school should use the east (church) or west (school) parking lots.
 The north entrance is strictly a drop off zone and should not be used for visitor or volunteer parking.

 Visiting and Volunteering Procedures

 All people visiting or volunteering must report to the school office.
-Visitors/Volunteers must sign in and wear a visitor/volunteer badge.

 Volunteer Needs